jonseppanen/RainTaskbar/Readme.md

   - Extract icons from Tasks and save them to the Documents\raintaskbar dir
   - Extract dominant color from icons for use later
   - Start Button Example
+  - A variable (activetasknumber) is saved in rainmeter to indicate which task number is actually active

 ### Coming features